 Finding the right 401(k) provider for your business may seem relatively straightforward, but this isn’t always the case.
-Plan providers can vary in terms of cost, services, and technology, which means you often have to do the legwork to find a plan provider that aligns with your business needs.
+Plan providers can vary in terms of cost, services, and technology, which means you often have to do the legwork and due diligence to find a plan provider that aligns with your business needs.

 What should you look for in a 401(k) plan provider?
 5 things to consider